IMPORTANT SAFETY INFORMATION

 New primary malignancies, cutaneous and non-cutaneous, can occur with COTELLIC in combination with ZELBORAF and with ZELBORAF as a single agent.

-- In Trial 1, the following cutaneous malignancies or premalignant conditions occurred in the COTELLIC with ZELBORAF arm and the ZELBORAF arm, respectively: cutaneous squamous cell carcinoma (cuSCC) or keratoacanthoma (KA) (6% and 20%), basal cell carcinoma (4.5% and 2.4%), and second primary melanoma (0.8% and 2.4%).
+- In Trial 1, the following cutaneous malignancies or premalignant conditions occurred in the COTELLIC and ZELBORAF arm and the ZELBORAF arm, respectively: cutaneous squamous cell carcinoma (cuSCC) or keratoacanthoma (KA) (6% and 20%), basal cell carcinoma (4.5% and 2.4%), and second primary melanoma (0.8% and 2.4%).
 Among patients receiving COTELLIC with ZELBORAF, the median time to detection of first cuSCC/KA was 4 months (range: 2 to 11 months), and the median time to detection of basal cell carcinoma was 4 months (range: 27 days to 13 months).
 The time to onset in the 2 patients with second primary melanoma was 9 months and 12 months.

 - Perform dermatologic evaluations prior to initiation of therapy and every 2 months while on therapy.
 Manage suspicious skin lesions with excision and dermatopathologic evaluation.
 No dose modifications are recommended for COTELLIC.
 Conduct dermatologic monitoring for 6 months following discontinuation of COTELLIC when administered with ZELBORAF.